NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 In 2009, WinDS was recast as ReEDS---a generalized tool for examining the long-term deployment interactions of multiple technologies in the power sector {cite}`blairRenewableEnergyEfficiency2009`.
 In 2018, ReEDS was rewritten for greater flexibility and referred to as ReEDS 2.0.
 Throughout this documentation, we refer to the model simply as "ReEDS."
-A version of ReEDS has also been developed for India ({cite:p}`roseLeastCostPathwaysIndias2020, chernyakhovskiyEnergyStorageSouth2021, joshiImpactsRenewableEnergy2024`), but this documentation focuses on the ReEDS version for the CONUS.
+A version of ReEDS has also been developed for India ({cite:p}`roseLeastCostPathwaysIndias2020, chernyakhovskiyEnergyStorageSouth2021, joshiImpactsRenewableEnergy2024`), but this documentation focuses on the ReEDS version for the contiguous United States (CONUS).

 NREL uses ReEDS to publish an annual *Standard Scenarios* report, which provides a U.S. electric sector outlook under a wide range of possible futures {cite}`gagnon2023StandardScenarios2024a`.
-ReEDS has been the primary analytical tool in numerous studies, including the seminal Renewable Electricity Futures study {cite}`nrelRenewableElectricityFutures2012` and several other visionary studies of future technology adoption---Hydropower Vision {cite}`u.s.departmentofenergy2016BillionTonReport2016`, Wind Vision {cite}`doeWindVisionNew2015`, SunShot Vision {cite}`doeSunShotVisionStudy2012`, Geothermal Vision {cite}`doeGeoVisionHarnessingHeat2019`, Storage Futures {cite}`blairStorageFuturesStudy2022`, Electrification Futures {cite}`murphyElectrificationFuturesStudy2021`, Solar Futures {cite}`doeSolarFuturesStudy2021`, and Nuclear multimodel analysis {cite}`bistlineNuclearEnergyLongTerm2022`.
+ReEDS has been the primary analytical tool in numerous studies, including the seminal Renewable Electricity Futures study {cite}`nrelRenewableElectricityFutures2012` and several other visionary studies of future technology adoption---Hydropower Vision {cite}`u.s.departmentofenergy2016BillionTonReport2016`, Wind Vision {cite}`doeWindVisionNew2015`, SunShot Vision {cite}`doeSunShotVisionStudy2012`, Geothermal Vision {cite}`doeGeoVisionHarnessingHeat2019`, Storage Futures {cite}`blairStorageFuturesStudy2022`, Electrification Futures {cite}`murphyElectrificationFuturesStudy2021`, Solar Futures {cite}`doeSolarFuturesStudy2021`, and a nuclear multimodel analysis {cite}`bistlineNuclearEnergyLongTerm2022`.
 ReEDS has also been used to examine the impacts of a range of existing and proposed energy policies {cite:p}`lantzImplicationsPTCExtension2014, maiImpactFederalTax2015, gagnonImpactRetailElectricity2017, steinbergEvaluatingImpactsInflation2023a, denholmExaminingSupplySideOptions2022`.
 Transmission and grid integration studies often require scenarios of future power systems, and ReEDS has been used in such studies, e.g., the National Transmission Planning Study {cite}`doeNationalTransmissionPlanning2024`, the Atlantic Offshore Wind Transmission Study {cite}`brinkmanAtlanticOffshoreWind2024a`, and the North American Renewable Integration Study {cite}`brinkmanNorthAmericanRenewable2021a`.
 Many other studies, conducted by NREL and non-NREL researchers, use ReEDS to evaluate diverse topics relevant to the power sector.